KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

                                                 ‹/canvas›
 ```

-It's also important to remember that this discovery activity will only find &lt;canvas> elements (and stacks) that already exist in (have been hard-coded into) the HTML file.
-Any &lt;canvas> element added to the DOM after page load - for instance through [framework client-side hydration](https://en.wikipedia.org/wiki/Hydration_(web_development)) or an [Islands architecture](https://www.patterns.dev/vanilla/islands-architecture/) pattern - will not be found during the discovery phase and thus will not have been wrapped into the SC library.
+It's also important to remember that this discovery activity will only find `<canvas>` elements (and stacks) that already exist in (have been hard-coded into) the HTML file.
+Any `<canvas>` element added to the DOM after page load - for instance through [framework client-side hydration](https://en.wikipedia.org/wiki/Hydration_(web_development)) or an [Islands architecture](https://www.patterns.dev/vanilla/islands-architecture/) pattern - will not be found during the discovery phase and thus will not have been wrapped into the SC library.

 This has implications for when we want to retrieve the generated artefacts from the SC library for further use:
 + If the artefact was created as part of the discovery process, we can use the `scrawl.findArtefact('element-id')`, `scrawl.findCanvas('element-id')` or `scrawl.findStack('element-id')` functions to retrieve them.
 Most of the [SC demo tests](../../demo/index.html) include this functionality